ttickell/opnsense-ipv6/readme.md

 * It seems nobody gives out the RFC suggested delegations (save some really niche providers), regardless of what "right" is - and telling Comcast to follow the RFC or mentioning to AT&T what they do is just freaking weird isn't going to add value
 * Comcast (at least for me) not only will give out something larger than a /64 - they will in fact give out two /60s
 * Comcast is also pretty dang picky about DUID in the DHCP request - since I started with a Raspberry PI running OpenBSD (it's the backup line and I didn't want to break the internet at the house) I had to move the DUID from that box to my Opnsense box
 ** And THEN Comcast is picky because dhcp6c appears to generate another (subordinate?
-I haven't read the code) DUID for each PD request - so Comcast has to be first in the delegation requests to _use_ the DUID that was transfered.
+I haven't read the code) DUID for each PD request - so Comcast has to be first in the delegation requests to _use_ the DUID that was transferred.
-* AT&T give out plenty of  IPv6 space - one drip at at time.
+* AT&T gives out plenty of  IPv6 space - one drip at a time.
 It seems like they give a /60 to their box, which then will dole out up to eight /64s as unique delegations

 In the end, I need to have enough space from both providers that all my primary networks get a /64 from AT&T and they have separate NPTv6 mappings for those spaces in case AT&T goes down and the WAN interfaces failover to Comcast.
 Yippee.